Warrington Borough Council: Leadership

 The Mayor's role is to perform civic duties across the Borough, such as attending large events in different communities and taking the lead on certain recognised days, such as Remembrance Sunday.
 The Mayor has no power over policies, as that is the job of the Leader.
 The Mayor also chairs Full Council meetings.
 Though elected as a Councillor representing a particular Party, the Mayor remains impartial when chairing but also has a vote of their own (often voting with their Party line).

 Composition

-Following the 2024 election, plus a defection from the Labour administration in October 2024, and a by-election in Bewsey and Whitecross ward in July 2025 ward, the composition of the council was: